codes-sumit/codes-sumit/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

- Hi there, I'm Sumit Sharnma 👋
+ Hi there, I'm Sumit Sharma 👋

 I am a recent graduate in Computer Science with a focus on data analysis and statistics.
 I am passionate about using data to solve complex problems and drive business decisions.
 I have experience working with data analysis tools such as SQL, Python, R, and Excel, and I am proficient in statistical analysis, data visualization, and machine learning.